BANANAPEEL202/CIWS-Command/README.md

 ## Controls

 Use WASD or arrow keys to control the ship.
-Beware that radars can destroy your radar and CIWS systems and 3 missiles will take your ship out.
+Beware that missiles can destroy your radar and CIWS systems and 3 missiles will take your ship out.

 # Change log